-PSEs are members of the Journal who are not on the Notes & Comments Committee and may advise on student scholarship before or after its submission as a Note or Comment.
-PSEs are able to assist students at any stage of the drafting process-from brainstorming to final proofreading-and they typically meet with students in thirty-minute Office Hours slots.
-You can sign up for an Office Hours slot with Practical Scholarship Editors Kevin Chen (sign-up link here) and Daphne Peng (sign-up link <a href=here).
+PSEs are members of the Journal who are not on the Notes & Comments Committee and may advise on first-time student submissions.
+PSEs are able to assist students at any stage of the drafting process-from brainstorming to final proofreading- and they typically meet with students in thirty-minute Office Hours slots.
+You can sign up for an Office Hours slot with Practical Scholarship Editors Kevin Chen (sign-up link here) and Daphne Peng (sign-up link here).

 By contrast, NDEs and CDEs are members of the Notes & Comments Committee.
 They may advise on scholarship only after its submission as a Note or Comment.
-Students assigned to an

-NDE or CDE are entitled to meet with that NDE or CDE.
+Students assigned to an NDE or CDE are entitled to meet with that NDE or CDE.
 Following that meeting, NDEs and CDEs will also provide feedback on one Note or Comment draft.
 NDEs and CDEs are assigned to students on a first-come, first-served basis, and you may request one by emailing Managing Editors Alan Chen (alan.chen.asc224@yale.edu) and Angela Uribe (angela.uribe@yale.edu).
 In your email, please include:

-- Your name and class year

-- The title of your submission

-- A copy of any R&R(s) you have received
+- Your name and class year - The title of your submission - The most recent drop date for which you submitted the piece - A copy of any R&R(s)/Feedback Letter(s) you received

 It is important that you do not contact a Notes & Comments Editor directly to request their assistance in developing your submission; instead, please go through the Managing Editors.
-For more information on these roles, see the Notes and Comments Submission Guidelines.
+For more information on these roles, see the Notes and Comments Submission Guidelines linked on our Student Submissions site.